Good Taste/Bad Taste

 Salford School of Arts, Media and Creative Technology

 In a nutshell

-Through briefs and crits, you will explore fashion image making and styling within the wider context of art and culture where fashion is viewed as a set of lifestyles, beliefs and affirmations.
+Through briefs and crits, you will explore fashion image making and styling within the wider context of art and culture where fashion is viewed as a set of lifestyles and beliefs

 Overall satisfaction with this course is 93%, and 97% of students said staff made the subject interesting (University of Salford analysis of unpublished NSS 2019 data).